Pugazhenthi-Pugazh/Social-Networking-Application/README.md

 # Social-Networking-Application
-Social Networking Application for sharing the technical content and this was created by flutter framework.
+Social Networking Application for sharing the technical content and this was created in flutter framework with firebase cloudfirestore.